 New public infrastructure funding from both parties would certainly help spur investment into capital equipment.
 Ultimately, however, it is likely that the U.K. will remain marginal for robot deployments.
 An opportunity is rising through labor constraints and concern over productivity stagnation, and given the likely challenges facing U.K. trade with the outside world in the wake of Brexit, an emphasis on import substitution and domestic consumption could lead to an uptick in manufacturing.
 Furthermore, Britain could begin to lead in the deployment of robots outside of manufacturing.
 Amazon is currently testing drone delivery in England, and there are ample opportunities to deploy robots in retail, with American vendors such as Brain Corp expanding to European markets.

 With a thriving research environment, several business champions, impressive startups, and an expectation of greater internal development, it looks like the U.K. will improve its relative position in the robotics industry.
 But it is unlikely to achieve the success enjoyed by leaders such as Germany, Singapore, Korea, or Japan.

 To accelerate the process of automation, companies should see leasing and robotics-as-a-service (RaaS) as essential to lower barriers to adoption, and make the technology more accessible to small-to-medium enterprises.
 Meanwhile, government and business need to frame any industrial strategy discretely and granularly, comparing U.K. technology adoption to equivalent European economies such as France, Italy, or Germany.
-The challenge to make Britain a Tier 1 nation in advancement once again is daunting, as the past decades have seen it fall behind key competitors in global manufacturing.
+The challenge to make Britain a Tier 1 nation in robotics is daunting, as the past decades have seen it fall behind key competitors in global manufacturing.